requestbin/blog/posts/DNS Data exfiltration What is this and How to use/index.md

 *Summary: To test or exploit blind RCE, XXE,… the first thing which you think usually is outbound connection.
 Unfortunate, many importance servers are dropped the outbound connection.
 In such cases, you can use the DNS protocol to exfiltrate data.
-In this topic, I will talk about that technique.
-There are 2 parts:*
+In this topic, We will talk about that technique.*

-*1. What is DNS Data exfiltration and how does it work.*

-*2. I will introduce my new product (the http://requestbin.net) which have a tool for Data exfiltration through DNS protocol.*

 # 1. What is DNS Data exfiltration and how does it work?